Mass and Shape Determination of Optically Levitated Nanoparticles: Abstract

 \section{Abstract}

 When introducing a nanoparticle into an optical trap, its mass and shape are not immediately apparent.
-We combine a number of methods to determine the mass and shape of trapped nanoparticles, which have previously only been used separately.
-We demonstrate that the use of multiple classification techniques is in certain cases required to avoid incorrect or ambiguous results.
+We combine a charge-based mass measurement with a shape determination method based on light scattering and an analysis of the damping rate anisotropy, all on the same set of silica nanoparticles, trapped using optical tweezers in vacuum.
+These methods have previously only been used separately, and the mass determination method has not been applied to asymmetric particles before.
+We demonstrate that the combination of these classification techniques is required to distinguish particles with similar mass but different shape, and vice versa.
 The ability to identify these parameters is a key step for a range of experiments on precision measurements and sensing using optically levitated nanoparticles.